 11 Signs You Might Be Emotionally Abusive Without Realizing It

-There's no denying relationships are tough.
+There's no denying relationships can be tough.
 They're difficult on the best of days, but can be even more strained if you're being emotionally abusive without realizing it.
-I say "without realizing it" because not everyone wakes up with the goal of being horrible to their partner.
-And yet, if you've been through abuse yourself, or have issues with self-esteem, you may have all sorts of habits that are making both your lives more difficult.
+It's important to say "without realizing it" because not everyone wakes up with the goal of being horrible to their partner.
+And yet, it's possible you've picked up all sorts of habits that are now making your lives more difficult.

-Have things been a bit bumpy between you and your partner?
-If so, go ahead and own the possibility and look for signs of abuse.
-"It is important to know whether you are being emotionally abusive if you'd like to have a healthy, positive relationship," says NYC-based therapist Kimberly Hershenson, LMSW, in an email to Bustle.
+If things have been a bit rocky between you and your partner, go ahead and own this possibility and look for signs of abuse.
+"It is important to know whether you are being emotionally abusive if you'd like to have a healthy, positive relationship," Kimberly Hershenson, LMSW, a NYC-based therapist, tells Bustle.
 Catching it early on can save your relationship before things get truly bad, and before you hurt your partner even more.

-If things have taken an ugly turn, it's obviously important that you talk with your SO.
-But you might also want to consider seeing a therapist to address any underlying issues.
-"Communication, trust, and commitment are keys to a successful relationship," Hershenson says.
+If things have taken an ugly turn, you'll want to talk with your partner.
+After all, "communication, trust, and commitment are keys to a successful relationship," Hershenson says.
+But you might also want to consider seeing a therapist to address any underlying issues that may be contributing to the problem.
 Read on for some signs it may be time to have a chat.

 1. Your Partner Has Turned Into A "People Pleaser"